 While you should carefully review every coverage option when determining your auto insurance policy, collision insurance is important coverage to consider adding.

 No states legally mandate collision insurance, but if you have a loan on your vehicle, the lender may require you to carry it along with comprehensive insurance to fulfill an insurance requirement.
-Adding collision insurance can also provide peace of mind—versus having only the minimum legal requirements—by helping to minimize your out-of-pocket costs in case of an accident.
+Adding collision insurance can also provide peace of mind—versus having only the minimum legal requirements—by helping to reduce your out-of-pocket costs in case of an accident.

 Because collision insurance covers no more than the value of your vehicle at the time of the accident, the collision coverage limit is usually not adjustable.
 To calculate how much that would be: